korrupt/json-modbus-tcp/readme.md

 : *allows read for 10.0.0.1 to 10.0.0.15*
 : *allows write for 0.0.0.0*

+## Building
+Building the project is done through Cargo with `cargo build --release`.
+Alternatively, look at the releases page.

+## Running
+The project can either be run directly through cargo with `cargo run` or by running the binary.
+Use the `-h` for more info on arguments

 ## Credit
 This software was made possible because of the efforts made in the [serde_json](https://github.com/serde-rs/json) and [tokio-modbus](https://github.com/slowtec/tokio-modbus) open source projects.